diegocgaona/Get_Data_Course_Assignment/README.md

 Code Book
 -------------------
 The CodeBook.md file in this repository explains the transformations in the data and the resulting data variables.
+See more there to understand the variable names and other specifications.